konstructio/kubefirst/docs/kubefirst/github/install.md

-# Github Platform Installation with the Kubefirst CLI
+# GitHub Platform Installation with the Kubefirst CLI

 **Kubefirst** is the name of our command line tool that installs the Kubefirst platform and provides some platform conveniences.